-- a) The contractual rights to the cash flows from the financial asset expire or, the Company retains the contractual rights to receive the cash flows but assumes a contractual obligation to pay those cash flows to one or more entities. - b) The entity transfers substantially all the risks and rewards of ownership of the financial asset, or, if the entity neither transfers nor retains substantially all the risks and rewards of ownership of the financial asset, the entity has lose control of the asset.
+- a) The contractual rights to the cash flows from the financial asset expire or, the Company retains the contractual rights to receive the cash flows but assumes a contractual obligation to pay those cash flows to one or more entities. - b) The Company has substantially transferred the risks and benefits derived from its ownership or, if it has not substantially transferred or retained them, when it does not retain control of the assets.

-Notes to the Interim Consolidated Financial Statements Unaudited As of June 30, 2020 and December 31, 2019 (Expressed in thousands of Chilean pesos (ThCh\$)) (Translation of financial statements originally issued in Spanish-See Note 2.1)
+Notes to the Interim Consolidated Financial Statements Unaudited As of September 30, 2020 and December 31, 2019 (Expressed in thousands of Chilean pesos (ThCh\$)) (Translation of financial statements originally issued in Spanish-See Note 2.1)